 This is one of my favorite aspects of Jungle Scout Product Alerts.
-Knowing when it’s time to order more products doesn’t have to be hard.
+Knowing when to order more products doesn’t have to be complicated.
 The daily alert emails have a section dedicated exclusively to this purpose.
 Know how much to order and never over-buy, keeping more money in your pocket.

-Taking this to the next level, you’ll not only know how much to order right now but how much you’ll likely need to order in the next 30 days.
+Taking this to the next level, you’ll know how much to order right now and how much you’ll likely need to order in the next 30 days.
 Give your suppliers a heads up about incoming orders and become your sales representative’s best friend.
 Suppliers and distributors love future order knowledge so they can plan ahead and ensure their customers are satisfied.

-TheWhenread about this feature is, the first question I had “doesn’t Seller Central do this, already?”
+TheWhenread about this feature, the first question I had “doesn’t Seller Central do this already?”
 The answer is yes, kind of.
 It’s not impossible to track inventory in Seller Central, but let’s face it.
-It’s never easy to find what you really need to know, inventory order recommendations are always flawed and bothersome, and when you do find the right info, good luck skimming it and getting an answer quickly.
+It’s never easy to find what you need to know, inventory order recommendations are always flawed and bothersome, and when you find the correct info, good luck skimming it and getting an answer quickly.

 Next to that, you’ll find yourself a reorder quantity number.
 When that date comes up, this is what you need to be buying.
-If you’ve placed any kind of regular sizable order from a supplier, they probably mentioned at some point that a heads up is ideal.
+If you’ve placed any regular sizable order from a supplier, they probably mentioned at some point that a heads-up is ideal.

-Having these two bits of data at your disposal, you can shoot an email or phone call over to your supplier(s) and let them know that on a certain date, you’ll need another order of a quantity.
+With these two bits of data at your disposal, you can shoot an email or phone call to your supplier(s) and let them know that you’ll need another quantity order on a specific date.
 Even if it’s a month out, giving them a heads up so they can prepare means you’re on their nice list.
-The salesperson will be happy, the company will be happy, and small favors like that can really add up in a supplier-retailer relationship.
+The salesperson will be happy, the company will be happy, and small favors like that can add to a supplier-retailer relationship.

 All this information can be controlled by the data you provide.
 It helps to input your product’s cost, re-order frequency, what minimum re-orders look like, and other factors.
 Jungle Scout considers all this when providing your recommendations.

-I have complete confidence in saying this is exactly the kind of view into inventory sellers need on a day-to-day basis.
-But, of course, there will be days when deep dives are important, but making a quick buying decision isn’t going to be one of them.
+I am confident that this is precisely the kind of view into inventory sellers need daily.
+But of course, there will be days when deep dives are essential, but making a quick buying decision isn’t going to be one of them.